-When calculating the issue price of units in each Trust, GMO Australia will make an estimate of the costs attributable to the purchase or acquisition of the Trust's assets.
+When calculating the issue price of units in the Trust GMO Australia will make an estimate of the costs attributable to the purchase or acquisition of the Trust's assets.
 This estimate is referred to as the Buy Spread.
-Similarly, when calculating the redemption price of units in each Trust GMO Australia will make an estimate of the costs which would be incurred to sell the Trust's assets.
+Similarly, when calculating the redemption price of units in the Trust GMO Australia will make an estimate of the costs which would be incurred to sell the Trust's assets.
 This estimate is referred to as the Sell Spread.
 The Buy/Sell Spread ensures that these transaction costs are met by the unit holders transacting rather than the other unit holders in the Trust.
 The Buy/Sell Spread is an additional cost to the investor but is incorporated into the unit price and incurred when an investor invests in or withdraws from the Trust.
 The Buy/Sell Spread is paid into the Trust and is not paid to GMO Australia.

-The current Buy/Sell Spreads for the Trusts are set out in the table below.
+The current Buy/Sell Spreads for the Trust are: